EventStore/EventStore/docs/projections.md

 ### Run projections

 The `RunProjections` option tells the server if you want to run all projections, only system projections or no projections at all.
-Keep in mind that the `StartSystemProjections` setting has no effect on custom projections.
+Keep in mind that the `StartStandardProjections` setting has no effect on custom projections.

 The option accepts three values: `None`, `System` and `All`.